NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-7-extra-material.md

 simple.
 For more methods of reading in data see the Nextflow documentation on [Channel Factories](https://www.nextflow.io/docs/latest/channel.html#channel-factory).

-We can also do quite advanced things to manipuate data in channels, such as
+We can also do quite advanced things to manipulate data in channels, such as
 this:

 ```nextflow